Ski Holidays in April

-April ski holidays can be a trip of a lifetime but if you choose the wrong ski resort skiing at the end of the season can be a slush ridden nightmare.
-Many skiers (and us included) love skiing in April and with our help and advice you too can book the perfect Easter ski holiday.
+Ski holidays in April can be a trip of a lifetime.
+However, if you choose the wrong ski resort skiing at the end of the winter season can be a slush ridden nightmare.
+Many skiers (and us included) love skiing in April and with our help and advice you too can book the perfect Easter ski holiday in April.

 You will soon discover the benefits yourself but if in doubt here are some great reasons to ski at the end of the season...

 The days are longer so you have more time to ski and enjoy the fresh mountain air.
 Also you can enjoy a whole season’s worth of snow as a base to ski on.

 Off-piste 'spring snow' is a joy.
 If conditions are right and there have been several freeze/thaw cycles the off-piste snow 'transforms' into what is known as corn (if you are in the USA) or spring snow as it is known in the Alps.
 Hit this at the right time of day (usually late morning) and you are in for a real armchair ride skiing experience.
 When the top inch or two of snow depth has melted from the previous night's freeze the skiing experience is like carving through velvet.
 It can make you feel heroic - it is that easy to ski on.
 However, if you arrive at the top of your run too late you will find that too much of the snow layer has melted, turning it into a thick unskiable porridge.

 Ski resorts in April are quieter which means you have more space on the piste and less time spent waiting in lift queues.
 It also means that there are late season ski holiday deals to be had (especially for the two weeks after Easter) as chalet companies look to sell their unsold beds.

 Enjoy lovely warm outside lunches.
 Nothing is finer than taking a delicious mountain lunch on a sunny day whilst admiring amazing views.
 Surround yourself with friends or family, crack open a bottle of rosé and soak up the mountain atmosphere.